Amazing flourless almond flour chocolate chip cookies! With crispier edges and pillowy soft middles, they're as tasty as the classic and gluten-free!

 These flourless cookies don't spread very much so I lightly flatten them with my palm before baking.

 Yes!
 Thanks to my handy dandy recipe tester, Dylan, for making successful vegan version!
 Simply use a flax egg and butter substitute.

-Instead of subbing coconut oil which may cause them to spread to much and lend a coconnuty flavor, I’d use a vegan buttery spread like Earth Balance sticks or organic palm shortening if you’re going the dairy-free route.
-If you don’t mind a that flavor, coconut oil works!
+You can use coconut oil or a vegan buttery spread like Earth Balance sticks or organic palm shortening if you're going the dairy-free route.

-You can try a flax egg (whisk 1 tbsp ground flax + 3 tbsp water and let sit for five minutes) or preferred egg substitute in place of the egg.
+You can use a flax egg (whisk 1 tbsp ground flax + 3 tbsp water and let sit for five minutes) or preferred egg substitute in place of the egg.